Byzantine army (Palaiologan era): Navy

 The Byzantine navy had once been the most powerful navy in the Eastern Mediterranean up to and including the era of the Komnenian period.
 However, the neglect under the Angeloi seriously reduced Byzantium's capabilities at sea.
 Michael VIII reversed the situation and began increasing the size of the navy to about 80 ships.
 Michael's efforts bore little fruit, however, as is testified by the fact that 32 Venetian ships defeated a Byzantine-Genoan fleet of 48 ships.
-Worse still was the fact that Michael VIII became increasingly reliant upon the Genoans for naval support, having hired 50–60 galleys in 1261.
+Worse still was that Michael VIII became increasingly reliant upon the Genoans for naval support, having hired 50–60 galleys in 1261.
 The Navy collapsed into worse shape still when Andronicus II, as part of his demilitarization of the Empire, disbanded the navy.
 The consequences did not simply mean an end to a Byzantine naval defense; it also meant an increased reliance on the unreliable Genoans and Venetians (who would consistently burn each other's property in the capital, thereby damaging the city) and left thousands of skilled sailors up for grabs by the Turks, who hired them to build their own fleets.
 By 1291, Andronicus II had hired 50–60 ships from the Republic of Genoa.
 Later in 1320, he realized the necessity of a navy and planned on resurrecting the fleet by constructing 20 galleys, but this attempt failed.

 The destruction of the fleet by Andronicus II was somewhat remedied by Andronicus III, his grandson, who revived the fleet and by 1332 had a navy of 10 ships.
 In 1329, the island of Chios was taken by the Byzantines after the Islanders rebelled against the Genoans.
 Still, the navy remained but one of many in the Aegean, which was also patrolled by Venetians, Crusaders, Turks and the Genoans, who evened the loss of Chios against the Greeks with the capture of Lesbos.
 From the death of Andronicus III the Empire's civil wars gave the Venetians and Genoans plenty of naval warfare to dominate whilst the lack of a central government and resources worsened the navy further.
 In 1453, the Empire's fleet consisted of 10 ships.
 At the conclusive siege of Constantinople, the navy numbered a mere 26 ships, 16 of which were foreign plus another three that arrived from Rome.